 The terminus of the connector can be either crimped or soldered.

 - Crimp type BNC connectors can be accurately matched and attached to a trimmed and stripped coax cable with an appropriate crimping tool.
-They comprise a crimp outer sleeve known as a ferrule as well as a centre pin that can also be crimped.
+They comprise a crimp outer sleeve known as a ferrule as well as a center pin that can also be crimped.

 - Solder type BNC connectors Are more difficult to install but are an alternative where the more common crimp type connectors are unavailable.
 These connectors are again attached to trimmed and stripped cable.
-They possess a solder centre pin and connect the braid of the coax cable to an inner ferrule with a stuffing-nut attachment.
+They possess a solder center pin and connect the braid of the coax cable to an inner ferrule with a stuffing-nut attachment.

 BNC cable and connector applications